FREE ONLINE ED ASSESSMENT. Start Here

 However, the results usually aren’t impressive, and the risks associated with these products are very real.

-So, if male enhancement supplements generally aren’t effective at increasing sex drive and improving sexual function, what products are?
+So, if male enhancement supplements generally aren’t effective at improving sexual function, what products are?
+Is there one pill you can take to increase your "horniness" levels (what doctors would call sex drive, or libido)?

-Currently, only a few medications have been proven to increase sex drive or improve aspects of sexual function in men.
-These include ED medications, over-the-counter and prescription drugs for premature ejaculation and hormonal medications like testosterone.
+A few medications have been proven to increase sex drive or improve aspects of sexual function in men, including ED medications, over-the-counter and prescription drugs for premature ejaculation and hormonal medications like testosterone.

 Some of these medications are only available with a prescription, meaning you’ll need to talk to a healthcare professional before you can use them.

-What are the proven pills for libido management and regulation?
+What are the proven options for libido management and regulation?
 It really depends on what problems you’re trying to deal with.

 For instance, a guy struggling with intimacy issues probably doesn’t need testosterone — he needs mental health support to work through those issues.
-A guy who’s eating nothing but ramen could be experiencing a vitamin deficiency.
+A guy who’s eating very poorly could be experiencing a vitamin deficiency.

-Depending on what ails your libido, the following treatments might help you get back into business.
+Depending on what ails your libido, the following options might help you get back into business.

 Testosterone Replacement Therapy